-- (1) Relates to the audit of our annual financial statements including the audit of purchase accounting related to acquisitions, the review of the financial statements included in our quarterly reports, services rendered in connection with our Form S-8, and statutory audits required by non-U.S. jurisdictions. - (2) Relates primarily to due diligence services related to business combinations. - (3) Relates to the research and development ("R&D") credit studies and international tax compliance services. - (4) Relates to the annual subscription of an online accounting research tool.
+- (1) Relates to (1) the audit of our annual financial statements and internal controls, including the audit of purchase accounting related to acquisitions, and adoption of Financial Accounting Standards Board ("FASB"), Accounting Standards Codification Topic ("ASC Topic") 606; (2) the review of the financial statements included in our quarterly reports; (3) services rendered in connection with issuance of a consent related to our registration statement on Form S-8; and (4) statutory audits required by non-U.S. jurisdictions.
+Audit Fees for fiscal year 2018 also includes services rendered in connection with our registration statements on Form S-3 related to our public offerings of equity and convertible debt in March 2018, such as comfort letters, consents and review of documents filed with the SEC. - (2) Relates primarily to due diligence services related to business combinations and services in connection with the Company's convertible debt transaction. - (3) Relates primarily to the research and development credit studies and international tax compliance services. - (4) Other Fees for fiscal year 2018 includes impact assessment services related to our implementation of finance enterprise resource planning system, and subscription to an on-line accounting research tool.
+Other Fees for fiscal year 2017 relates to subscription to an on-line accounting research tool.

-The audit committee considered whether the provision of the foregoing services by KPMG was compatible with maintaining KPMG's independence and determined that they were compatible.
+The Audit Committee considered whether the provision of the foregoing services by KPMG was compatible with maintaining KPMG's independence and determined that they were compatible.

-In accordance with its charter, the audit committee is required to pre-approve all audit and audit related services and permitted non-audit services, including the terms of all engagements, to be performed by our independent registered public accounting firm.
-As part of its review, the audit committee furthermore considers whether the non-audit services will or may potentially impact the independence of our independent registered public accounting firm.
-During fiscal years 2017 and 2016, all services performed by KPMG for our benefit were pre-approved by the audit committee in accordance with its charter and all applicable laws, rules and regulations.
+In accordance with its charter, the Audit Committee is required to pre-approve all audit and audit related services and permitted non-audit services, including the terms of all engagements, to be performed by our independent registered public accounting firm.
+As part of its review, the Audit Committee furthermore considers whether the non-audit services will or may potentially impact the independence of our independent registered public accounting firm.
+During fiscal years 2018 and 2017, all services performed

+KPMG for our benefit were pre-approved by the Audit Committee in accordance with its charter and all applicable laws, regulations. rules